 For example, Lenny the Rouge is trying to search for a well-concealed hidden door in a room.
 The GM determines that this is a Very Difficult Task (14 Difficulty Number).
 The GM sees that Lenny has Humble (4) Awareness and the GM asks Lenny's Player to make a Heroic Roll.
 Lenny's Player rolls two six-sided dice and adds their Humble (4) Awareness, scoring a total of (2+5+4) 11 indicating failure and the GM narrates how Lenny searches the room and fails to spot any hidden doors.

 For example, Zoltan the Sorcerer attempts to decipher and comprehend the strange magical script on the ancient statue.
 The GM determines that this is a Heroically Difficult Task (16 Difficulty Number) as is it incredibly complex.
 The GM sees that Zoltan has Expert (6) Magic and the GM asks Zoltan's Player to make a Heroic Roll.
-Zoltan's Player rolls two six-sided dice and adds their Expert (6) Magic, scoring a total of (4+6+6) 16 indicating success and the GM narrates how Zoltan deciphers the text and shares this info with the party.
+Zoltan's Player rolls two six-sided dice and adds their Expert (6) Magic, scoring a total of (4+6+6) 16 indicating a partial success (but there is a complication!
+The GM narrates how Zoltan deciphers the text (getting some of the information wrong) and shares this info with the party.

 For example, Wolfgar the Barbarian swings his axe at the Giant Spider and the giant spider attempts to dodge out the way.
 The GM compares Wolfgar's Excellent (7) Sword-Play against the Giant Spider's Good (6) Agility.
 Wolfgar's player makes a HEROIC ROLL by rolling two six-sided dice and adding Wolfgar's Sword-Play Skill for a total of (2+6+7) 15. the GM compares this to the Giant Spider's total of (7+6) 13.
 Since Wolfgar's HEROIC ROLL was higher than the Giant Spider's total, Wolfgar successfully hits the Giant Spider with his axe in combat and the GM works out the damage and narrates the action.